collindougherty/collindougherty/README.md

 You can find me at my day job with the University of Nebraska Medical Center (UNMC), where I work as a Research Data Analyst in Surgical Oncology.

-By night, I run machine learning models predicting college football games, basketball games, and stock / crypto markets.
+By night, I run machine learning models predicting college football games, basketball games, and financial markets.

 In my free time, I follow macroeconomics and markets quite closely, and operate as a discretionary trader.
-I'd like to think I'm getting pretty good!

 In the past, I have interned for the Huskers Sports Analytics Department and Nebraska Athletic Performance Lab, lending support primarily to baseball, but also to volleyball, tennis and softball.